ETAPS 2014: 5-13 April 2014, Grenoble, France

 All papers will be evaluated by the TACAS programme committee, coordinated by the TACAS co-chairs for research papers and case study papers, and by the TACAS tool chair for regular tool papers and tool demonstration papers.

 TACAS 2014 hosts the third competition on software verification with the goal to evaluate technology transfer and compare state-of-the-art software verifiers with respect to effectiveness and efficiency.
 More information can be found on the webpage of the competition.

 Erika Ábrahám (RWTH Aachen University, Germany)Klaus Havelund (NASA JPL, USA)

 Nikolaj Bjørner (Microsoft Research, USA)

-Rance Cleaveland (University of Maryland, USA)Holger Hermanns (Saarland University, Germany)Kim G. Larsen (Aalborg University, Denmark)Bernhard Steffen (TU Munich, Germany) Lenore Zuck (University of Illinois at Chicago, USA)
+Rance Cleaveland (University of Maryland, USA)Holger Hermanns (Saarland University, Germany)Kim G. Larsen (Aalborg University, Denmark)Bernhard Steffen (TU Dortmund, Germany) Lenore Zuck (University of Illinois at Chicago, USA)

 We have 15 guests and no members online